 Conjuring her way into the line-up next is Annie Pott’s portrayal of sassy receptionist, Janine Melnitz in 1989’s Ghostbusters sequel, Ghostbusters II.
 Janine almost didn’t make the list due to her poor eyewear performance in the original film (think Deirdre Barlow) but managed to creep her way in after redeeming herself with these bold, black beauties.

 If you’re after a slice of Ghostbusters style - who ya gonna call?
-Thom Browne for a pair of these chunky round opticals, of course.
+TVR for a pair of these chunky round opticals, of course.